 If you haven’t already, definitely check out my blog post on my Top 10 Marathon Runner Must-Haves.
 Here I go into detail about some of the products and other items (like a solid training plan!) that I think no marathon runner can train well without.

-I have tried a lot of running shoes and hands down, Altras are my favorite.
+I have tried a lot of running shoes and hands down, Altras are my favorite for daily training.
 I have gotten several of my friends to try them and they love them just as much!
-I wear the Escalantes, but Torins are on my list to try next.
+I wear both the Escalantes and the Torins, because I think it’s so important to rotate your running shoes.
+I generally wear my Escalantes for long runs and medium long runs (which are mostly easy pace) and the more cushioned Torins for my recovery run days.

 Need shoes for winter?
 Best Shoes for Running on Ice and Snow